What Smart Lawyers Know:

 Today, law firms are able to use their websites to generate these leads at a far lower cost.
 By including an easily accessible contact form on your website (or a live chat box), you’ll be able to instantly receive questions or feedback from those who need your services or want to know more about what you offer.
 Adding these names and email addresses to a database can allow you to sort prospective clients by their needs and generate targeted mailers informing them changes in the law or other items of interest.

 Online reviews serve the same purpose as word-of-mouth referrals but have gained increased importance in today’s digital era.
 Negative online reviews can cost you potential clients.
 On the other side of the coin, a slew of positive reviews (along with a website that is highly visible in search results) can be the deciding factor when it comes to choosing your firm over the competition.

 Many law firms tend to neglect this part of their marketing approach.
 They may see splashy daytime television ads or neon bus wraps as the antithesis of the sophisticated and serious air a law firm should project.
 But even if you have no desire to create a loud persona for yourself, branding your firm as “[Local City’s] Divorce Experts” or “The Copyright Shop” can help cement your name (and practice area) in the minds of the public.
 A marketing firm can help you come up with an attention-grabbing slogan, logo, or phrase that captures what your firm is all about.

-By incorporating a few key law firm marketing trends into your comprehensive plan, you’ll be able to rise to the top of the ranks and become a household name.
+By incorporating a few key law firm marketing trends into your comprehensive plan, you’ll be able to rise to the top and grow your law practice.

 Although digital marketing has taken the lead when it comes to product and brand promotion, there’s still a place for traditional marketing methods in a law firm marketing plan.